 This Civil Engineering degree will give you the appropriate practical and academic training for a career in civil engineering, including structural design, geotechnical design, project management, highway and transport engineering, and sustainable design and development.
 You’ll gain knowledge of fundamental and more advanced engineering principles, as well as key industryrelevant IT skills.
 Using industry-standard software, you’ll learn how to apply these skills to engineering problems through design and project work.

-There are practical field courses in the UK, and you’ll have the opportunity to complete a work placement as part of your studies.
+There are practical field courses in the UK, and you’ll have the opportunity to complete a work placement as part of your engineering programme.
 Our accreditation from professional bodies ensures that what you learn on the Civil Engineering degree relates directly to current industry standards.
 Our Civil Engineering degree also forms a full educational base for professional development to become an Incorporated Engineer.

 Our lecturers are experts in their subject areas, having worked in, or with, industry, conducting research, presenting at conferences, publishing their work, and informing your studies with the latest insights.
 Not only will you be taught by academics who are specialists in their fields, but you will also benefit from guest speakers from the engineering world.
 An open-door policy ensures that support and advice from academic staff is always available during your studies.